Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/index.md

 Trying to figure out where best to start?
 Review our [Quick Reference](/learn/accelerate/sitecoreai/xmc-quick-reference) that provides a guide through the content.

+> [!note]
-> The Accelerate Cookbook is an evolving guide designed to support your journey with Sitecore.
+> The Accelerate Cookbook is an evolving guide designed to support your journey with SitecoreAI.
 Consider it a work in progress: your go-to for continuous learning and development in the ever-changing landscape of digital experience platforms.
 Stay tuned for ongoing updates as we grow this resource with you in mind!

 ### Links
 <Row columns={3}>